dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Setup_CP_proxy.rst

 Configure a proxy server for the Control Plane (OIM)
 ======================================================

 Omnia users can now configure a proxy server for the Control Plane.
-This means that the Control Plane will not have direct access to internet but via a proxy server.
+This means that the Control Plane will not have direct access to the internet but via a proxy server.
 To set up the control plane with a proxy server, do the following:

 1. Go to ``omnia/input`` folder.